-As the 90s progressed, it seemed that 2D games were slowly being put aside for 3D based games that we’re rapidly taking over the market with titles like Super Mario 64, Virtua Fighter 2, and Tomb Raider impressing audiences for their remarkable 3D graphics (for the time).
+As the 90s progressed, it seemed that 2D games were put aside for 3D based games that we’re rapidly taking over with titles like Super Mario 64, Virtua Fighter 2, and Tomb Raider impressing audiences for their remarkable 3D graphics (for the time).
 Consequently, forcing multiple companies to either enter the 3D Market or leave.

-Even more, with SNK competing in the console market with their AES (Advance Entertainment System) thing were trapped with which direction to go into.
-The AES was not selling well nor was it really meant it s it’s $400+ price tag was not ment for the middle class consumer.
-Not even their cheaper Neo Geo CD was making enough, despite its cheaper price tag.
+Even more, with SNK competing in the console market with their AES (Advance Entertainment System) were trapped with which direction to go into.
+The AES was not selling well since it’s $400+ price tag was not meant for the middle class consumer.
+Not even their cheaper Neo Geo CD was selling enough, despite its cheaper price tag.
 Add to that, even the smallest amount of 3rd party developers halted development for Neo-Geo or left the gaming industry entirely.
-So by 1997, SNK announced they will stop production of AES, yet games were still being developed until 2004.
+So by 1997, SNK announced the discontinuation of the AES, yet games were still being developed until 2004.

 As a result, SNK decided to enter the 3D market with the successor to the Neo Geo, Hyper Neo-Geo 64.
 Unfortunately, that failed to attract arcade goers competing with the likes of Sega’s Model 3 and the Namco System 12.
 Releasing merely seven games during its life span.

 Despite that, the releases on the MVS during this time (1997-1999) are among the best SNK released with titles like Last Blade, King of Fighters 98, Metal Slug X, and Garou: Mark of the Wolves were not successful enough to turn a profit.